Comparison of Beats PowerBeats Pro vs. Jabra Elite Active 75t

 First, let’s talk about features both models have:

-- You can make clear phone calls with a built-in microphone
+- You can make clear phone calls and are among the best earbuds with microphone

 - Control music with built-in physical buttons including; play/pause, volume, song selection, accept/reject calls, call a voice assistant